aethercloud-ai/agentauthnz/SECURITY.md

 # AgentAuth Security Guide

 > **📝 Documentation Note**: This document uses `https://test.issuer.com` as a dummy URL for examples only.
-For actual testing, you must set the `AGENTAUTH_TEST_IDP_BASE_URL` environment variable to your real Identity Provider endpoint.
-See the [README.md](README.md) for required environment variable configuration.
+All tests use mock data and do not require any external IdP endpoints or network access.

 ## Overview